Basilic

 Cons

-Option B – Contract-Based with ts-rest (Rejected)
+Option B – ts-rest (Rejected)

 ts-rest for type-safe contracts, REST as primary interface.